aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 1. Once the maintenance window starts in the designated schedule, it invokes the task lambda based on the target (Standalone Instance vs AutoScaling Group)
 2. The lambda function invokes the respective SSM automation document and provide all the necessary parameters.
 3. For Standalone Instance:
-    a.
-SSM Automation document navigates to each designated regions.
+    1. SSM Automation document navigates to each designated regions.
-    b.
-Applies AWS-RunPatchBaseline command to the instances with specific tags
+    2. Applies AWS-RunPatchBaseline command to the instances with specific tags
-    c.
-Reboot the instances, if selected by the user as post patching operation
+    3. Reboot the instances, if selected by the user as post patching operation
 4. For Instances part of AutoScaling Group:
-    a.
-SSM automation document navigates to each designated regions.
+    1. SSM automation document navigates to each designated regions.
-    b.
-Get the Autoscaling group names based on certain tags.
+    2. Get the Autoscaling group names based on certain tags.
-    c.
-Fetch the AMI id from the launch configuration/launch template.
+    3. Fetch the AMI id from the launch configuration/launch template.
-    d.
-Follow series of steps to generate a patched AMI
+    4. Follow series of steps to generate a patched AMI
-        i.
-Create an intermediate instance from the AMI ii.
-Applied AWS-RunPatchBaseline to the instance
+        1. Create an intermediate instance from the AMI
+        2. Applied AWS-RunPatchBaseline to the instance
-        iii.
-Stop the intermediate instance
+        3. Stop the intermediate instance
-        iv.
-Create AMI
+        4. Create AMI
-        v.
-Terminate the intermediate instance
+        5. Terminate the intermediate instance
-    e.
-Update launch configuration with the patched AMI.
+    5. Update launch configuration with the patched AMI.
-    f.
-Initiate Instance Refresh action based on the user input.
+    6. Initiate Instance Refresh action based on the user input.
-    g.
-Wait for the instance refresh action to complete and scan the instances.
+    7. Wait for the instance refresh action to complete and scan the instances.

 ## Emergency Patching Process